 Characteristic #1: Seniority & Experience

-Characteristic #2: Knowledge of the Industry
+Characteristic #2: Expertise On The Industry

 Just as startups founders should innovate within an industry that they understand, growth leaders operate most effectively when they power growth in a familiar industry.
 For example, a strategic marketer in the SaaS world will know the difference in marketing strategy between a high ACV product and a low ACV product.
 They will know the strategic nuances between selling a self-service software versus selling a non-self-serve software.
 However, a marketer with an eCommerce background might not know these factors from the outset – so the learning curve is steeper.
 Each industry has its peculiarities.
 Old dogs can learn new tricks, but when you need to get off the mark without delay, it’s best to bring someone in who knows their way around.
 How to uncover this in an interview : Ask questions which relate to industry-specific problems, using qualifying terminology and language.

 Characteristic #3: Strategic Vision With Hands-on Ability

 First and foremost, startup growth leaders must demonstrate strategic vision.
 It’s their job to set the foundations for testing different tactics and channels.
 But working at a startup or scaleup isn’t the same as working in the C-suite at an established organisation.
 You’ll need to get your hands dirty.
 Therefore, startup growth leaders need to be comfortable with managing paid and organic channels, digging into Google Analytics, and reviewing written and visual content.
 How to uncover this in an interview : Get them to explain their experiences of problem-solving, in relation to channels, resources, media, and tools.
 Pay attention to how they describe this – are they talking on a granular tactical level, or are they talking on a strategic level including broader context?

 Characteristic #4: T-shaped Capabilities